monatis/clip.cpp/README.md

 See [tests/README.md](tests/README.md) for more info about benchmarking.

 ## Future Work
--   [ ] Implement proper bicubic interpolation (PIL uses a convolutions-based algorithm, and it's more stable than affine transformations).
+-   [ ] Integrate up to the latest GGML and support multiple backends.

+-   [ ]